alphagov/govuk-developer-docs/source/manual/alerts/email-alerts-travel-medical.html.md

 notify them of the change.

-We actively monitor this for [medical safety alerts][] and [travel advice updates][] with the [Medical safety alerts check][medical safety check] and [Travel advice alerts check][travel advice check], these are configured in [email-alert-monitoring][].
+We actively monitor this for [medical safety alerts][] and [travel advice alerts][] with scheduled jobs running in [email-alert-api][].

-These checks determine a list of content that we expect subscribers to have been emailed.
-We use a Gmail account which is subscribed to all travel advice and medical safety alerts to check whether an email has been received within a sufficient time period, if not the checks will fail.
+These jobs determine a list of content that we expect subscribers to have been emailed.
+We use the Notify system's callback to record whether emails sent out via this alert have been received.

-## Determining why the check failed
+## Finding out more details about the failed check

-Use the "Console Output" of the Jenkins job for this check to determine the reason the job failed.

-Assuming it has failed due to not being able to find emails there should be a list of email subjects that were expected to exist.
+Open this [Kibana Search][kibana last 24 hours] to see potentially undelivered alerts in the last 24 hours (note the same alerts will appear on each run, so you might see the same alert more than once in this log view)

+This will get you the Content ID and Path of the alert, and visiting the path on GOV.UK will get you the title of the alert.

 ## Verifying whether the email was received

-To verify if the Gmail account has received the email or not you can log into the Gmail account, `govuk_email_check@digital.cabinet-office.gov.uk`, using the credentials in the [Technical 2nd Line password store][] under `google-accounts/govuk_email_check@digital.cabinet-office.gov.uk`.
-Then you can use the previously noted subjects to try identify the email(s).
+To verify if the Gmail account has received the email or not you can join the google group 'Email Alert API Alert Listener', which is subscribed to all travel advice and medical safety alerts, and see if the email has been received.

-This check has been susceptible to a number of false positive scenarios in the past (there are [plans][retire alert adr] to retire this check due, in part, to it's fragility), examples of these are:

-* the email contents didn't exactly match what was searched for due to the content being edited, these can be resolved by updating the [acknowledged email list][] and re-running the Jenkins job;
-* Gmail decided the email was spam;
-* Gmail experienced service problems which delayed email receiving ([status dashboard][gmail status]).

-## Troubleshooting emails that were not received
+## Troubleshooting

-If you have verified that the email hasn't been received you should then investigate was the email sent.
-Some avenues to explore are:
+* If an email matching the details in the logs has been received by the google account, it is possible that a false alarm has occurred.
+Check to see if there is a Notify outage.
+(NOTIFY STATUS PAGE)
+* Using the Content ID from the logs, get send/delivery statistics from email-alert-api using the [email statistics rake task][] in email-alert-api to determine whether there was a problem sending the emails to Notify, or problems returned from Notify after it attempted to deliver them.
 * determine whether Email Alert API has a backlog of work to do using the [Sidekiq dashboard][] and [Email Alert API Technical dashboard][tech dashboard] - the email may just be delayed;
 * whether the change was a result of a new type of medical safety content sub-type, this was the previous cause of an [incident][checkbox-incident] and is recorded as [GOV.UK Tech Debt][checkbox tech debt];
-* check whether the email was sent as a [courtesy copy][] to determine if Email Alert API processed the change;
-* verify whether Notify sent the expected email using [the `support:view_emails` rake task][view_emails task];
 * check the [Kibana logs][] and [Sentry][] for any errors or clues;
 * if all else fails you may need to investigate the Email Alert API database to determine whether the content change was received and what state it is in.

+## Resending medical safety emails

+If you need to force the sending of a travel advice email alert, run the `email_alerts:trigger[PUT_EDITION_ID_HERE]` rake task in Travel Advice Publisher.

+The edition ID of the travel advice content item can be found in the URL of the country's edit page in Travel Advice Publisher and looks like `fedc13e231ccd7d63e1abf65`.

 ## Resending travel advice emails